Collision Insurance Explained: What It Covers, Costs & When You Need It

 Average Collision Insurance Costs in 2026

 Collision insurance represents a significant portion of your total auto insurance premium.
-Full coverage car insurance — which bundles collision, comprehensive, and liability — averages between $191 and $208 per month in 2026, or approximately $2,297 to $2,496 annually depending on the source.
-Collision coverage alone typically accounts for roughly 30–40% of that total premium.
+Full coverage car insurance — which bundles collision, comprehensive, and liability — averages approximately $2,124–$2,496 per year nationally in 2026, or roughly $177–$208 per month, depending on the source and your driver profile.
+Collision coverage alone typically accounts for roughly 30–40% of that total premium, with standalone annual costs ranging from approximately $290–$814 due to the higher frequency and cost of accident claims.

 Key Factors Affecting Your Collision Premium

 Age and experience matter considerably.
-Young drivers under 25 pay significantly higher rates due to elevated claim frequency — teens saw premiums rise roughly 17% in the second half of 2025.
+Young drivers under 25 pay significantly higher rates due to elevated claim frequency.
 Experienced drivers in their 40s and 50s typically enjoy the lowest rates.
 Marital status also affects rates, with married drivers usually paying less than single drivers.

 Vehicle-related factors include your car's make, model, age, and value.
 Luxury vehicles, EVs, and sports cars cost more to insure due to expensive parts, advanced sensors, and higher repair labor costs.
+Modern advanced driver assistance systems (ADAS) alone can account for a significant portion of total repair costs in collision scenarios.
 Vehicles with strong safety ratings and anti-theft features often qualify for discounts.

 Your credit score influences premiums in most states.
-Drivers with poor credit scores can pay as much as 22% more than those with good credit, as insurers use credit-based insurance scores to assess risk.
+Drivers with poor credit scores can pay meaningfully more than those with good credit, as insurers use credit-based insurance scores to assess risk.
+This factor is banned in California, Hawaii, Massachusetts, and Michigan.

 Understanding Collision Deductibles